José Baquíjano y Carrillo, Count of Vistaflorida

-José Javier de Baquíjano y Carrillo de Córdoba, III Count of Vistaflorida (March 12, 1751, Lima, Peru—January 24, 1817, Seville, Spain) was a Spanish/Peruvian economist and jurist, writer and politician, and one of the first great intellectuals of the Viceroyalty of Peru.
+José Javier de Baquíjano y Carrillo de Córdoba, 3rd Count of Vistaflorida (March 12, 1751, Lima, Peru—January 24, 1817, Seville, Spain) was a Spanish/Peruvian economist and jurist, writer and politician, and one of the first great intellectuals of the Viceroyalty of Peru.
+He was a supporter of liberalism.

+Early years

-He was the second son of Juan Bautista de Baquíjano y Urigoen, I Count of Vistaflorida, and María Ignacia Carrillo de Córdova y Garcés de Mansilla.
+Born in Lima in 1751, he was the second son of Juan Bautista de Baquíjano y Urigoen, 1st Count of Vistaflorida, and María Ignacia Carrillo de Córdova y Garcés de Mansilla.
+His siblings were among others Juan Agustín, 2nd Count of Vistaflorida, and Josefa, Countess of San Javier and wife of Francisco Gil de Taboada, viceroy of Peru.

-Baquíjano inherited the Vistaflorida title from his older brother in 1809, becoming 3rd Count of Vistaflorida.

-Baquíjano earned a doctorate in law from the University of San Marcos in Lima.
-In 1773-76 he traveled to Spain, where he met Pablo de Olavide and Gaspar Melchor de Jovellanos.
-Upon his return to Peru, he took on the task of protector of the Indigenous, and became a professor of law.
+Baquíjano first attended the Real Colegio de San Martín but after the Jesuits were expelled from Peru he was transferred to the Seminary of Santo Toribio, where he was a pupil of Agustín de Gorrichátegui.
+A brilliant student, Baquíjano gained a reputation for academic excellence in the University of San Marcos, where he studied arts, theology and canon law.

+In 1765, he successively obtained a bachelor's degree in canon law and a doctorate, degrees he received when he was thirteen and fourteen years old, respectively.
+He is the youngest person who has obtained a doctor's in San Marcos history.
+He was examined and admitted as an attorney by the Real Audiencia de Lima in 1769.

 El elogio a Jáuregui

 He was celebrated for his speech welcoming the new viceroy Agustín de Jáuregui to Lima in 1780.
 This was published in 1781 as El elogio a Jáuregui, and was mixed with strong criticism of the viceregal government.
 His veiled attack on the economic and Indigenous policy of Visitador (Royal Inspector) José Antonio de Áreche was unprecedented.
 He quoted Montesquieu, Raynal, Machiavelli y Las Casas in defense of his positions. Áreche called his doctrines "execrable".
 The Argentine Balthasar Maciel attempted a rebuttal of the speech.